Everwood: Season 4

 The fourth season opens with Edna and her husband Irv planning a vow-renewal ceremony.
 Rose is recovering well, and Jake has moved in with Nina.
+Amy lives at home while attending Colorado A&M, instead of Princeton, to help Rose during her convalescence.
 Bright starts his second year at Everwood Community College and has moved into an apartment.
 A medical student, Reid, has caught Amy's eye, and Amy convinces Bright to let Reid be his roommate.
 At the request of Delia, who desperately misses him, Ephram returns from Europe in time to attend the end of Irv and Edna's ceremony.

 When Ephram returns Andy tells him that he is welcome at home, but he will not pay Ephram's living expenses anywhere else.
-Their relationship continues to be strained.
 Andy doesn't want to damage Ephram and Delia's relationship, so he tells Ephram that he will pay him $50 for every dinner they eat together as a family.
-The plan seems to work, and sometimes Ephram doesn't collect the money at all.
-Ephram starts his first semester at Everwood Community College with Bright, who asks him to be a third roommate.
+After Amy tells Ephram that it was her idea to get a job, not her father's, Ephram refuses Andy's money, becomes a piano teacher, and starts his first semester at Everwood Community College with Bright, who asks him to be a third roommate.
 Reid and Amy date casually.
 Ephram begins giving piano lessons to a high-school freshman, Kyle Hunter.
 Although talented, Kyle is sullen and difficult.
 By helping out Kyle, Ephram gains a new appreciation for what he put his own father through.
 Also, Andy has a patient who is estranged from his daughter because he kept a secret from her for her whole life.
 Andy asks Ephram to talk to the daughter about forgiveness, and in the process, Ephram begins to let go of some of the resentment he felt towards Andy and their relationship continues to improve.

 On a father/son camping trip with the Abbotts, Ephram reveals that he came back to Everwood because he is still in love with Amy, and Bright reveals that he might break up with Hannah because she doesn't believe in premarital sex.
 Back in town Ephram asks Reid not to date Amy at all and he backs off.
 Amy and Ephram repair their friendship.
 Studying together late one night, they wind up sleeping together.
 Afterward Ephram, wanting to repair their romantic relationship as well, gives Amy a Christmas present and reveals that he wrote her postcards while in Europe but never sent them to her.
 She asks to take them home and read them but later explains that she does not want to become romantically involved with Ephram again because she is trying to figure out her own identity.

 Harold and Rose struggle to get past her illness.
 Despite her recovery she loses her re-bid for mayor of Everwood and feels lost and useless.
 After a vacation on an African safari, Rose tells Harold that she wants to adopt a child.